-&lt;sup>20 Note that for utils to be universally comparable and additive, consumers must be identical drones (to make their utilities interchangeable) and be possessed by income-invariant preferences (so measurement is distribution-neutral).
-Needless to say, these prerequisites make both liberalism and radical autonomy utterly meaningless - though it seems that users of 'real' economic data, including Marxists, are perfectly OK with sacrificing those ideals in order to quantify them (if that sentence makes any sense).
+20Note that for utils to be universally comparable and additive, consumers must be identical drones (to make their utilities interchangeable) and be possessed by income-invariant preferences (so measurement is distribution-neutral).
+These assumptions underpin the infamous Sonnenschein-Mantel-Debreu theorem (SMD) that economists happily use to salvage their demand-supply-equilibrium framework.
+Of course, those prerequisites make both liberalism and radical autonomy utterly meaningless - though it seems that users of 'real' economic data, including Marxists, are perfectly OK with sacrificing those ideals so they can quantify them (if that sentence makes any sense).

-&lt;sup>21 For simplicity, we ignore here differences in Marx's 'organic composition of capital'.
+21For simplicity, we ignore here differences in Marx's 'organic composition of capital'.

-whereas those of physics can be observed/examined directly or indirectly, utils and SNALT can never be.
-They are forever a matter of belief - a trait that may be fit religion and postism, but has no place in science.
+And then there is the second, more basic and much more embarrassing difficulty.
+Unlike the underlying quantities of physics (distance, time, mass, electrical charge and heat), utils and SNALT are fictitious quanta.
+Of course, all quantities are creatures of our imagination.
+But whereas those of physics can be observed/examined directly or indirectly, utils and SNALT can never be.
+They are forever a matter of belief - a trait that may befit religion and postism, but has no place in science.

 The issue here is not that utils and SNALT tax credulity as such; the categories of physics are often freakier.
 But whereas physicists continue to discuss, debate and test their categories and whether they still fit their theories - witness the relationship between the ether and light, the Higgs boson and mass, the cosmic microwave background radiation and the Big Bang, and cosmic rays and the earth's clouds and climate - political economists no longer deliberate theirs. '[I]n the interest of science', writes Albert Einstein, 'it is necessary over and over again to engage in the critique of these fundamental concepts, in order that we may not unconsciously be ruled by them'.
-Value theorists, though, remain unimpressed.
+22 Value theorists, though, remain unimpressed.
 While the underlying categories of physics are, potentially, always in flux, those of economic value haven't changed since Karl Marx and Irving Fisher.
 And the reason is simple: whereas every physicist with the right equipment and creative acumen can measure and challenge the basic quantities of physics, no economist, even the most original, has ever been able to measure the util or SNALT content of any commodity whatsoever, let alone in a way that all other economists consider objective, or at least refutable.